 - Enterprise single sign-on -- automatically filling login prompts on client applications.

 - Web single sign-on -- consolidating authentication and authorization processes across multiple web applications.

-Identity Manager includes built-in connectors to manage users and entitlements on over 120 kinds of systems and applications, on-premise and in the cloud.
+Hitachi ID Identity Manager includes connectors to manage users and entitlements on over 120 kinds of systems and applications, on-premises and in the cloud.

 These capabilities are accessed via a web portal, compatible with both full-screen browsers (PC, tablet) and smart-phones (via mobile app).